-Article XVIII Inter-agency agreements The United Nations Education ment between the Organization and any other Specialized Agency, intergovernmental or non-governmental organizations, and in particular agrees to inform the Council before any such agreement is concluded.
-Article XIX Liaison 1 The United Nations and the United Nations Educational.
-Scientific and Cultural Organization agree to the foregoing provisions in the belief that they will contribute to the maintenance of effective liaison between the two Organizations.
+Article XVIII Inter-agency agreements

+The United Nations Educational, Scientific and Cultural Organization agrees to inform the Council of the nature and scope of any formal agreement between the Organization and any other Specialized Agency, intergovernmental or non-governmental organizations, and in particular agrees to inform the Council before any such agreement is concluded.

+Article XIX Liaison The United Nations and the United Nations Educational, Scientific and Cultural Organization agree to the foregoing provisions in the belief that they will contribute to the maintenance of effective liai- son between the two Organizations.
 They affirm their intention of taking whatever further measures may be necessary to make this liaison fully effective.
-2. The liaison arrangements provided for in the foregoing articles of this agreement shall apply as far as appropriate to the relations between such branch or Regional Offices as may be established by the two Organizations as well as between their central machinery.
-Article XX Implementation of the agreement The Secretary-General and the Director-General may enter into such supplementary arrangements for the implementation of this agreement as may be found desirable in the light of the operating experience of the two Organizations.
-Article XXI Revision This agreement shall be subject to revision by agreement between the United Nations and the United Nations Educational, Scientific and Cultural Organization, and shall be reviewed not later than three years after the agreement has come into force.
+The liaison arrangements provided for in the foregoing articles of this agreement shall apply as far as appropriate to the relations between such branch or Regional Offices as may be established by the two Organizations as well as between their central machinery.
+Article XX Implementation of the agreement The Secretary-General and the Director-General may enter into such sup- plementary arrangements for the implementation of this agreement as may be found desirable in the light of the operating experience of the two Organizations.
+Article XXI Revision This agreement shall be subject to revision by agreement between the United Nations and the United Nations Educational, Scientific and Cul- tural Organization, and shall be reviewed not later than three years after the agreement has come into force.
 Article XXII Entry into force This agreement shall come into force on its approval by the General Assembly of the United Nations and the General Conference of the United Nations Educational, Scientific and Cultural Organization.